 Exciting Volunteer Opportunities

-- Our Goals: As a 501(c)(3) nonprofit organization, we spend only a small proportion of our funds on advocating for changing state laws; for instance, by contacting legislators.
+Our Goals: As a 501(c)(3) nonprofit organization, we spend only a small proportion of our funds on advocating for changing state laws; for instance, by contacting legislators.
 As our slogan indicates, our primary goal is "To help individuals plan end-of-life decisions that others will honor."
 Of course, one must be informed before one can plan; so we also conduct research and emphasize education.
 When we concern ourselves with the law, we intend to discuss rather than to campaign.
-While we help many people set the stage so that their Proxies will Permit Natural Dying if they suffer from Devastating Irreversible Brain States, as you can read in the Introduction to the book, The BEST WAY to Treat People Who Have Lost Their Minds: Shall Our Laws Permit Natural Dying?, the goal of this book is to provoke meaningful discussions.
+While we help many people set the stage so that their Proxies will Permit Natural Dying if they suffer from Devastating Irreversible Brain States.

-- Staff members you can contact: To explore how you can make your special contribution, contact Gary Wagner our Volunteer Coordinator, who oversees program-oriented work and Trusting Circles for Values Memoirs, or Dr. Stan Terman, our Medical Director, who oversees volunteers who work directly with patients and their families.
+Staff members you can contact: To explore how you can make your special contribution, contact Dr. Stan Terman, our Medical Director, who oversees volunteers who work directly with patients and their families.
 Whatever specific ways you chose to contribute, the staff of Caring Advocates looks forward to your uniquely personal contribution to help us fulfill the mission of our organization: "To help individuals plan end-of-life decisions that others will honor."
-Talk to: Linda Meyers, Stan Terman, and/or Gary Wagner: Call 800 64 PEACE (647 3223)
+Talk to: Dr. Stanley Terman or Lind Meyers: Call 800 64 PEACE

 - Seven different positions.

 - Become a Caring Advocate Research Assistant

 - Why Voluntary Refusal of Food & Fluid is the legal peaceful alternative to Physician-Assisted Suicide;